-Bryan is an experienced researcher with a penchant for distilling information from data, and insights from information.
+An experienced data scientist and researcher, Bryan has a natural talent for distilling information from data, and insights from information.
 He specialises in communicating complex information to non-technical audiences.